Nostoceratidae

 The ecology of nostoceratids is the subject of continued speculation, as the bizarrely coiled shells have no streamlining, strongly suggesting that the living animals had extraordinarily poor swimming ability, if any ability at all.
 As such, experts and ammonite enthusiasts presume that the nostoceratids either floated passively in the water column, or were bottom-dwellers that may or may not have crawled on the seafloor.

-The nostoceratids, as with all other Cretaceous ammonites, perished during the Cretaceous–Paleogene extinction event.
+The nostoceratids, as with most other Cretaceous ammonites, perished during the Cretaceous–Paleogene extinction event.